-Multi-cloud computing boasts a number of intriguing advantages, as well as notable drawbacks that users must weigh before adopting this type of architecture.
+Multi-cloud computing boasts intriguing benefits, as well as notable drawbacks that users must weigh before adopting this type of architecture.
 Daryl Plummer, VP and distinguished analyst at Gartner, is a believer in the multi-cloud movement.

 "Multi-cloud is necessary, and I believe multi-cloud will get better and better," he said.
 "There's a lot of great things going on [in the cloud market] despite the potential problems people might run into."

-But before organizations go all in on multi-cloud, they must evaluate every aspect of this architecture -- good and bad -- so they know whether to implement this cloud strategy.
+But before organizations go all in on a multi-cloud strategy, they must evaluate every aspect of this architecture -- good and bad -- so they know whether to implement this cloud strategy.

 Benefits of multi-cloud

 Organizations want it all -- flexibility, scalability, and cost and performance optimization.
-Multi-cloud can often address those demands better than on-premises infrastructure or single-cloud computing.
+The advantages of multi-cloud can address these demands better than on-premises infrastructure or single-cloud computing.

 Utilization of vendors' strengths